 \begin{itemize} \item $A_0(e)$: all four $i_{\pm,L/R}$ equal one. \item $A_L[i_-,i_+](e)$: here $i_{-,L}=i_-$, $i_{+,L}=i_+$, $i_{-,R}=i_{+,R}=1$, and the indices $i_\pm$ should satisfy $3\le i_-+i_+\le n(v_L(e))$. \item $A_R[i_-,i_+](e)$: symmetric to the previous case; here $3\le i_-+i_+\le n(v_R(e))$. \item $A_{LR}[i_-,i_+](e)$: here $i_{-,L}=i_-$, $i_{+,R}=i_+$, and $i_{+,L}=i_{-,R}=1$.
 The conditions on the indices $i_\pm$ are $2\le i_-\le n(v_L(e))-1$, $2\le i_+\le n(v_R(e))-1$. \item $A_{RL}[i_-,i_+](e)$: symmetric to the previous case; here $2\le i_-\le n(v_R(e))-1$, $2\le i_+\le n(v_L(e))-1$. \end{itemize}

-\begin{remark} Notice that if $N(\R)=3$ and $\R$ has a compact side, some of these states may be absent.
-Namely, let $s$ be the only compact side of $\R$, let $g$ be its label outside of $\R$.
-If $([\underline\S]_k,[\underline\S]_{k+1})$ has the form $A(g)$, then $[\underline\S]_{k+2}$ should contain at least one of the domains adjacent to the sides of $[\underline\S]_{k+1}$, hence either $i_{+,L}$ or $i_{+,R}$ is greater than one.
+\begin{remark} If $N(\R)=3$ and $\R$ has a compact side (as is the case for example for the classical fundamental domain for the group $SL(2,\ZZ)$), some of these states may be absent.
+Namely, let $s$ be the only compact side of $\R$ and $g$ be its label outside of~$\R$.
+If $(\S_k,\S_{k+1})$ has the form $A(g)$, then $\S_{k+2}$ must contain at least one of the domains adjacent to the sides of $\S_{k+1}$, hence either $i_{+,L}$ or $i_{+,R}$ is greater than one so there are no states $A_0(g)$.
 Similarly, either $i_{-,L}>1$ or $i_{-,R}>1$.
 This case needs special consideration in several statements below, and we usually refer to it as ``the special case from Remark~\ref{rem:specialcase}''.

 Note that even in this case the list of $A_{\dots}(g)$-states is not completely empty.
-Indeed, since $s$ is the only compact side, it should be paired to itself: $g=g^{-1}$.
+Indeed, since $s$ is the only compact side, it must be paired to itself: $g=g^{-1}$.
 Therefore, the ends of $s$ are swapped by the action of $g$, hence $n(v_L(g))=n(v_R(g))=n$.
-Let $\alpha$ and $\beta$ be the angles of $\R$ in the ends of $s$.
+Let $\alpha$ and $\beta$ be the angles of $\R$ at the ends of $s$.
 Consider the flower around a vertex $v\in\DD$.
-Note that the sides incident to $v$ are alternatingly compact and non-compact, and the angles between these sides are alternatingly $\alpha$ and $\beta$.
+Note that the sides incident to $v$ are alternately compact and non-compact, and the angles between these sides are alternately $\alpha$ and $\beta$.
 Therefore, $n\alpha+n\beta=2\pi$.
 On the other hand, the sum of angles in the hyperbolic triangle $\R$ is $\alpha+\beta<\pi$.
-Consequently, $n\ge 3$, and for example, the state $A_{LR}[2,2](g)$ is well-defined. \end{remark}
+Consequently, $n\ge 3$, and for example, the state $A_{LR}[2,2](g)$ is allowed. \end{remark}